tinymce/tinymce-docs/plugins/tinymcespellchecker.md

 ## Self-hosted Installation
 To enable the TinyMCE Enterprise Spellchecking plugin:

-1. For an already existing instance of the 'spellchecker' plugin provided with TinyMCE,, disable it by removing it from the 'plugins' list.
+1. If configured, disable the `spellchecker` plugin provided with TinyMCE, by removing it from the `plugins` list.
-2. Add 'tinymcespellchecker' to the 'plugins' list.
+2. Add `tinymcespellchecker` to the `plugins` list.

-For information on installing the server-side component for spell checking, please see the [server-side component installation guide]({{ site.baseurl }}/enterprise/server/).
+For information on installing the server-side component for spell checking, please see the [server-side component installation guide]({{site.baseurl}}/enterprise/server/).

 ##### Example TinyMCE Configuration